nitrogen-lang/nitrogen/docs/language/packages.md

 ## Exports

 Nothing is exported by a package by default.
-To export values, the package script must return the value to export.
-To export multiple values, the package can return a hash map.
+To export values, definition statements can be tagged with the `export` keyword.
+Only exported values are accessible outside the module.

 ## Examples